sampsyo/cs6120/content/blog/2023-12-09-allo-amc/index.md

 | vadd20        | +410%            | +760% | +2200% | -       | -300% |
 | fibonacci20   | +88%             | -47%  | +200%  | -       | -     |

-The main story here is revealed when looking at the core MLIR dialects Allo is emitting after parsing the AST.
-Inefficiencies in how Allo infers data types and creates `affine.for` loop nests is creating way too many redundant memory operations.
-For example, Allo is not using store-to-load forwarding between loop iterations.
-Even worse, Allo tries to explicity infer data type conversions when using operations that change the data width (e.g. 32b + 32b = 33b).
+The main story here is revealed when looking at the core MLIR dialects HCL is emitting after parsing the AST.
+Inefficiencies in how HCL infers data types and creates `affine.for` loop nests is creating way too many redundant memory operations.
+For example, HCL is not using store-to-load forwarding between loop iterations.
+Even worse, HCL tries to explicity infer data type conversions when using operations that change the data width (e.g. 32b + 32b = 33b).
 This for some reason is causing extra memory copy loops to convert an entire memory before it is used.
-We anticipate that fixing the Allo frontend to produce higher-quality loops will take some time, as it depends on some level of memory dependence analysis.
+We anticipate that fixing the HCL frontend to produce higher-quality loops will take some time, as it depends on some level of memory dependence analysis.
 Nonetheless, it will be a very important improvement to make in order to reach similar latencies as what Vitis can produce with C code.

 ## Future Work

 Given that the focus of this project was primarily the software plumbing required to get things working end-to-end, there is still a lot of work needed to increase the quality of results.
 Right now, there are too many ways to accidentally create a slow design that has many redundant memory operations.
 Moreover, some designs just don't work, exposing bugs in our scheduling pass.
 Here is a list of features and fixes we intend to eventually implement:

-- Fix how Allo constructs `affine.for` loops.
-Right now Allo is not using inter-iteration arguments, meaning the data flow between loop iterations is through memory reads and writes.
+- Fix how HCL constructs `affine.for` loops.
+Right now HCL is not using inter-iteration arguments, meaning the data flow between loop iterations is through memory reads and writes.
 This is much slower, because it artificially increases the II of the pipeline.
 - Handle scalar values.
-Allo creates a memref cell to hold scalar values, and this once again limits performance.
+HCL creates a memref cell to hold scalar values, and this once again limits performance.
 Every interaction with the variable is with loads and stores, instead of doing the proper SSA conversion.
 - Fix scheduler bugs.
-- Use Allo customization directives to assist AMC in inferring more efficient scratchpad memories.
-For example, array partitioning and memory access patterns are hints that Allo could provide to our allocation pass.
+- Use HCL customization directives to assist AMC in inferring more efficient scratchpad memories.
+For example, array partitioning and memory access patterns are hints that HCL could provide to our allocation pass.

 ## Conclusion

 The project was by and large a success, because we have achieved a much higher level of automation in evaluating the AMC+Calyx toolflow.
 Being able to write HLS kernels with `numpy` and run the RTL simulation as a normal function call greatly reduces the amount of effort in adding test cases.
 Moreover, the `.dump_vcd()` and `.get_resource_estimates()` provide more tools for debugging without having to manually interact with the synthesis tools.
-We are optimistic that having Allo as a frontend will accelerate the development of AMC.
+We are optimistic that having HCL as a frontend will accelerate the development of AMC.

-Both Allo and AMC are ongoing developments that are not ready to be open sourced.
+Both HCL and AMC are ongoing developments that are not ready to be open sourced.
 However, [the HCL dialect](https://github.com/cornell-zhang/hcl-dialect), [CIRCT](https://github.com/llvm/circt), and [Calyx](https://github.com/cucapra/calyx) all have public GitHub repositories.
-Finally, we want to thank [Hongzheng](https://www.linkedin.com/in/hongzheng-chen/en) for helping familiarize us with his Allo work.
+Finally, we want to thank [Hongzheng](https://www.linkedin.com/in/hongzheng-chen/en) for helping familiarize us with his HCL work.